sindhu372/SQL/README.md

 	 delete from sample where name like '%koramoni'

 # DCL (Data Control Language):
 1. DCL commands are used to control access to the database objects and define permissions for users or roles.
+2. GRANT SELECT, INSERT ON Employees TO user1;
+3. REVOKE INSERT ON Employees FROM user1;